andreasxx1/solviansCaseStudy/README.md

 npm run start
 ```

-To visualize it in the browser -> url: http://localhost:5000
+To visualize it once running: http://localhost:5000